 I’m quietly celebrating this June.
 Not the best month, or year, for celebrations given the world imploding and us being in lockdown amid a global pandemic.

 Yet, the small things also make up our daily lives and work; and this month marks my business moving beyond the first year marker.

 I have now successfully left my academic career and become gainfully self-employed.
 Back in May 2019, I set myself the goal of establishing a growing and sustainable business within a year of leaving my academic post – otherwise I’d look to other forms of employment.

 I am beyond thankful that I have managed this!
-Setting up The Learning Curve Collective and honing in on offering my 1-1 Coaching Sessions has made for the most interesting and rewarding year.
+Making the career pivot to self-employment has made for the most interesting and rewarding year.

-Becoming self-employed has been crucial in finding a way to continue working using my skill-set whilst living with a chronic illness.
+This change in my work has been crucial for finding a way to continue working using my skill-set whilst living with a chronic illness.
 It has enabled me to live a much better life and have time with my kids.
 Lockdown during this pandemic has amplified the realities of working at home for most academics; I established my business pre-lockdown to be almost entirely home and online based.
 This allows flexibility, but it is not without it’s own issues.
 I share some of my tips for working from home with kids here.